julilien/MitigatingLabelNoiseDataAmbiguation/README.md

 pip install -r requirements.txt
 ```

-The code has been tested using Python 3.9 on Ubuntu 18.* and Ubuntu 20.* systems.
+The code has been tested using Python 3.9 on Ubuntu 2*.* systems.
 We trained our models on machines with Nvidia GPUs (we tested CUDA 10.1, 11.1 and 11.6).
-We recommend to use [Python virtual environments](https://docs.python.org/3/tutorial/venv.html) to get a clean Python environment for the execution without any dependency problems.
+Furthermore, we recommend to use [Python virtual environments](https://docs.python.org/3/tutorial/venv.html) to get a clean Python environment for the execution without any dependency problems.

-Moreover, the `config.ini` needs to be populated with parameters to set the output directory (`BASE_PATH`), a directory for temporary artifacts (`TMP_PATH`) and an output directory for plots (`PLOT_DIR`).
+As a required prerequisite, the `config.ini` needs to be populated with parameters to set the output directory (`BASE_PATH`), a directory for temporary artifacts (`TMP_PATH`) and an output directory for plots (`PLOT_DIR`).

 ## Datasets